Antonio447-cloud/automation-using-continuous-integration-step3/README.md

 # Continuous Integration using Jenkins

 *Demonstration of how to enhance the website solution that we implemented on project: "load-balancer-solution-using-apache-project2" by using a free and open source automation server called Jenkins.
-We will use Jenkins to automate the deployment of source code changes from the GitHub repository to our NFS server.
+We will use Jenkins to automate the deployment of source code changes from the GitHub repository to the NFS server and Jenkins server.
 The source code used on this project was retrieved from darey.io.*

 - This project is a continuation of project: